cambridgeltl/ContrastiveBLI/README.md

 Part of our code is adapted from the following GitHub repos: [XLING](https://github.com/codogogo/xling-eval), [RCSLS](https://github.com/facebookresearch/fastText/tree/main/alignment), [VecMap](https://github.com/artetxem/vecmap), [Mirror-BERT](https://github.com/cambridgeltl/mirror-bert) and [ECNMT](https://github.com/cambridgeltl/ECNMT).

 ## Citation:
-If you find our paper and resources useful, please kindly cite our work.
+If you find our paper and resources useful, please cite our work and ⭐ this repo.
 ```bibtex
 @inproceedings{YL:BLI2022,
     author    = {Yaoyiran Li and Fangyu Liu and Nigel Collier and Anna Korhonen and Ivan Vulić},